 Our brand is critical to our success.
 If we fail to maintain the value of our brand or our marketing efforts are not successful, our business, financial condition and results of operations would be adversely affected.

-We frequently use third-party digital and social media platforms to raise awareness of our brand and engage with our professional hairstylist and consumer communities.
-We also partner with brand ambassadors and brand advocates who promote and market our products, participate in product launches, engage with our professional hairstylist and consumer communities and educate them about our products.
-If we are unable to cost-effectively develop and continuously improve our consumer-facing presence on existing, evolving or new digital and social media platforms, including adapting to changing algorithms or other developments in such platforms that are outside of our control, our ability to acquire new and retain existing customers and consumers may suffer, and we may not be able to provide a convenient and consistent experience to our professional hairstylists and consumers across sales channels.
-This could negatively affect our ability to compete with other companies and result in diminished loyalty to our brand and decreased sales.
+We frequently use third-party digital and social media platforms to raise awareness of our brand and engage with our Pro and consumer communities, including through advocacy from our brand ambassadors and influencers.
+If we are unable to cost-effectively develop and continuously improve our consumer-facing presence on existing, evolving or new digital and social media platforms, including adapting to changing algorithms or other developments in such platforms that are outside of our control, our ability to acquire new and retain existing customers and consumers may suffer, and we may not be able to provide a convenient and consistent experience to our Pros and consumers across sales channels.
+This could negatively affect our ability to compete and result in diminished loyalty to our brand and decreased sales.
+Further, any disruptions to the social media channels that we use for marketing could adversely affect our business, financial condition and results of operations.

 Tech & Innovation